The in-house vs outsourcing debate continues to rage in organisations right across the UK.

 For a start, companies can have full transparency and control over the entire payroll process.

-Also, if the employer retains control over how and when payroll is run, internal process changes can be actioned much more rapidly than they would be if the function were outsourced.
+Furthermore, if the employer retains control over how and when payroll is run, internal process changes can be actioned much more rapidly than they would be if the function were outsourced.
 This includes the ability to reverse any errors and gather all relevant data together in one place.

-However, in-house payroll has its fallibilities.
+However, in-house payroll does have its fallibilities.

 As with outsourcing, its success is very much dependent on who is in charge of administering it each month and, perhaps more crucially, how they are doing it.